 - Spearfish Area Scholarship — This scholarship awards up to $40,000 ($10,000 per year, renewable for four years) to an incoming first-year student who is a graduate of Spearfish High School.
 The scholarship recipient must demonstrate financial need and possess a strong high school academic performance record.

 - Ullyot Lakota Scholarship — valued at $20,000 over four years ($5,000 per year).
 The Ullyot Lakota Scholarship is awarded to Native American students who are members of federally recognized tribes based on academic merit.
 Recipients must maintain a 3.0 cumulative USD grade point average.
 Partial, one-time scholarships also are available to American Indian students who demonstrate a commitment to academic learning.

 - Walter A. & Lucy Yoshiko Buhler Scholarship — Valued at the cost of in-state tuition and fees for up to 16 credit hours per semester.
 The Buhler scholarship is awarded to exceptional students enrolling in either the USD College of Fine Arts or the Beacom School of Business and may be renewed annually for four consecutive years provided the recipients maintain a minimum of a 3.5 grade point average, remain enrolled full time on the Vermillion campus and continue the pursuit of a degree in the business of fine arts school/college in which they originally enrolled.
-The scholarship also provides for a one-time international study/travel abroad experience to be approved by the Vice President for Academic Affairs.

 Early Admission Awards

 Awarded to high-achieving students with professional school aspirations who are accepted into the USD Honors Program, early admission awards grant conditional or provisional acceptance to either the USD School of Law or the Sanford School of Medicine.

 - USD School of Law Honor Scholar Program